Chair, History Department

 Life outside of Calvin College

 “Over the years, to get away and relax, I’ve travelled far afield, to places like Peru and India, and tempted fate by climbing the occasional mountain and jumping out of perfectly good airplanes.
 My current hobbies are a little more sedate and safe—mountain biking and road biking, brewing beer, and photography.
-You can see some of my photography at my photography blog on WordPress.
-For iPhone images check out my VSCO CAM page."
+You can see some of my photography at my photography blog on WordPress or on my photography portfolio."